Bread Financial (BFH)

 Capital Expenditures

-- Bread Financial has made significant investments to upgrade its core technology and digital capabilities, supporting its lending and payment products.
+- Bread Financial has made significant investments in upgrading its core technology and digital capabilities, particularly in 2023, to support its lending and payment products.

 Latest Trefis Analyses